 Health in Gear is a health and wellness initiative for owner driver truck drivers.
-It has been developed by the OzHelp Foundation (OzHelp) and the University of Wollongong in collaboration with drivers for the driving community.
+It has been developed by the OzHelp Foundation (OzHelp) in collaboration drivers and the driving community.

-Health in Gear considers the many challenges faced by Australian drivers and offers simple, evidence-based actions designed to support drivers in feeling healthier and happier while on the road and at home.
-The initiative aims to get drivers thinking about how small actions can make a big difference, helping them to be as well as they can be, while keeping the wheels turning too!
+Health in Gear considers the many challenges faced by Australian drivers and offers simple, evidence-informed actions designed to support drivers in feeling healthier and happier while on the road and at home.
+The initiative aims to get drivers thinking about how small actions can make a big difference, helping them to be as well as they can be while keeping the wheels turning too!

 Central to the program is the Health in Gear website; a place where drivers can find practical small actions for a healthy body and mind, and a range of support options.
-The site hosts plenty of Tune Up Tips that can be accessed while on the road, at home or even from the cab
+The site hosts Tune Up Tips that can be accessed while on the road, at home or even from the cab.

 Tuckie Tune Up